Beej126/Elevator/README.md

 ```

 ## Motivation
-Initially looking to **seamlessly** launch DevEnv.exe to edit files from command line, no matter whether DevEnv or cmd is currently elevated.
+Looking to launch DevEnv.exe to edit files from command line, ***with minimal UAC prompting***, no matter whether DevEnv or cmd is currently elevated.
 Notably, DevEnv is conveniently single instance by default.
 There are basically 4 possible combinations of elevation going from the current cmd.exe process to the possibly running DevEnv.exe process:

 cmd | DevEnv | transition required
 --- | --- | ---
-low | high | this is kinda the main typical route
+low | high | this is kinda the main typical route; no way to avoid UAC prompt
-high | low | this required the shifting down trick, i.e. lauching by proxy thru another low process (e.g. explorer.exe)
+high | low | this required the shifting down trick, i.e. lauching by proxy thru another low process (e.g. explorer.exe) **no UAC prompt required**
-low | low | really nothing to be done here
+low | low | really nothing special to be done here, just launch with cmd.exe's current elevation
-high | high | nor here
+high | high | ditto
-low or high | not running | launch with cmd.exe's current elevation
+either | not running | ditto

 ## Attribution
 Taking no credit here.